About Sargent

 The Sargent Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Coweta County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Sargent, Georgia residents are available through the local police department and authorized providers in Coweta County.
+Fingerprinting services for Sargent, Georgia residents are available through local police (where present) and authorized providers in Coweta County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Sargent Police Department or Coweta County Sheriff's Office for scheduling and fees.

 To register to vote in Sargent, Georgia, residents can register online through the Georgia Secretary of State's website, by mail, or in person at the Coweta County elections office.
 Georgia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Georgia Secretary of State's voter lookup tool.
 For local municipal elections in Sargent, contact the Coweta County Clerk's office for schedules and ballot information.